 Part 1 of The Joyful Daddy Interview Series

 Editor's Note: This interview is an educational simulation.
-The insights shared are drawn from decades of research by leading marriage therapists including Dr. John Gottman (The Gottman Institute), Dr. Sue Johnson (Emotionally Focused Therapy), and Dr. Harville Hendrix (Imago Relationship Therapy).
+The insights shared are drawn from decades of research by leading marriage therapists including Dr. John Gottman, Dr. Sue Johnson, and Dr. Harville Hendrix.
 The responses represent evidence-based approaches to marriage and relationship counseling.

 You've read the books, taken the quizzes, and tried the advice.

-But what do marriage therapists actually see working in their offices?
+But what do marriage therapists actually see working in real relationships?

-I sat down with Dr. Sarah Chen, a licensed marriage and family therapist with over 15 years of experience working with couples, to ask: What actually works?
+I sat down with Dr. Sarah Chen, a licensed marriage and family therapist with over 15 years of experience working with couples, to ask: What actually works in marriage?

 Here's what she shared.